Carrier Comparison

 MistakeWhy It HurtsBetter Approach

 Choosing one winner and ignoring shipment context You overpay on segments where the other carrier is better.
-Adopt profile-based routing rules by weight, zone, and speed need.
+At a few dollars per heavy box across hundreds of shipments, that quietly adds up to four figures a year.
+Route by package profile: weight, zone, and speed need.
+Default repeat profiles, and let Ship Intelligence price the rest automatically.

 USPS vs UPS for Heavy Packages Decision Checklist

-• Run side-by-side quote tests for each profile across multiple zones.
+• Run side-by-side quotes for each profile across a near, mid, and far zone.

 Real-World USPS vs UPS for Heavy Packages Examples